neuhausler/nuclide-remote/README.md

 # nuclide-remote
 The Nuclide-remote Docker container enables remote editing with Nuclide.
-Further documentation can be found at: http://nuclide.io/docs/remote/
+Further documentation about Nuclide can be found at: http://nuclide.io/docs/remote/

-### Running
+### Connectivity

 Communication between Nuclide and Nuclide-remote uses 2 ports:
 - ssh/23: needed to start nuclide remote inside Docker container